 'Other credit products' In the context of the fair value of financial instruments', these are products linked to the credit risk of a referenced entity, index or a basket.
 This category includes collateralised synthetic obligations (non-asset backed CDOs) and OTC derivatives.
-The OTC derivatives are CDS single name; CDS index; CDS index tranche and Nth to default basket swaps (in which the payout is linked to one in a series of defaults, such as first-, second- or third to-default, with the contract terminating at that point).
+The OTC derivatives are CDS single name; CDS index; CDS index tranche and Nth to default basket swaps (in which the payout is linked to one in a series of defaults, such as first, second- or third to-default, with the contract terminating at that point).

-'Over the counter derivatives (OTC)' Contracts that are traded (and privately negotiated) directly between two parties, without going through an exchange or other intermediary.
+'Over the counter derivatives (OTC)' Derivative contracts that are traded (and privately negotiated) directly between two parties.
 They offer flexibility because, unlike standardised exchange-traded products, they can be tailored to fit specific needs.